Updated: October 31, 2018

 Igor Ljubuncic is a physicist by vocation and a Linux geek by profession.
 Igor comes with many years of experience in the hi-tech industry, including medical, high-performance computing, data center, cloud, and hosting fields, with emphasis on complex problem solving and the scientific method.
 To date, Igor’s portfolio includes 15 patents, 14 books, several open-source projects, numerous articles published in leading journals and magazines, and presentations at prestigious international conferences like LinuxCon, CloudOpen, OpenStack days, IEEE events, and others.

-I am currently working as a freelance strategy and business consultant.
+I am currently working in a software company as a Developer Advocate, after a stint as a freelance strategy and business consultant.
 Throughout 2015-2016, I was a Principal Engineer with a cloud technology company.
 In the period between 2008 and 2015, I worked as an Operating Systems Architect with an engineering computing team for one the largest IT companies in the world, developing new, innovative solutions for high-performance computing environments.
 From 2004 until 2008, I used to earn my bread working as a physicist in the medical imaging industry.
 My work expertise focused on problem solving and algorithm development.
 I'm certified in several major engineering methodologies, including MEDIC Six Sigma Green Belt, Design of Experiment, and Statistical Engineering.